koide3/fast_gicp/README.md

 # fast_gicp

 This package is a collection of GICP-based fast point cloud registration algorithms.
-It constains a multi-threaded GICP as well as multi-thread and GPU implementations of our voxelized GICP (VGICP) algorithms.
+It constains a multi-threaded GICP as well as multi-thread and GPU implementations of our voxelized GICP (VGICP) algorithm.
 All the implemented algorithms have the PCL registration interface so that it can be used as an inplace replacement for GICP in PCL.

 - FastGICP: multi-threaded GICP algorithm (**\~40FPS**)
 - FastGICPSingleThread: GICP algorithm optimized for single-threading (**\~15FPS**)